 The UW Master of Science in Healthcare Administration program is approved by the University of Wisconsin Board of Regents and fully accredited by the Higher Learning Commission.

 Partnership of Five University of Wisconsin Campuses

-The UW Master of Science in Healthcare Administration is a collaboration of five University of Wisconsin institutions: UW-La Crosse, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Stout, bringing you the best and brightest healthcare management instructors from across the UW System.
+The UW Master of Science in Healthcare Administration is a partnership of UW Extended Campus and five University of Wisconsin campuses: UW-La Crosse, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Stout.

-Although you will take courses taught by faculty from all five partner campuses and complete your program entirely online, you will be asked to apply to a “home” campus.
-Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and ultimately, your diploma.
+Although you will take courses taught by faculty from all five partner campuses you will apply to a “home” campus.
+Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma.